rougier/freetype-py/doc/introduction.rst

 Introduction
 ============

-To be able to use freetype python, you need the freetype library version 2 installed on your system.
+To be able to use freetype python, you need the FreeType library installed on your system.

 Pre-requisites